How often do I need to sample?

 What happens in the case of inclement weather?

-As the customer, you choose when you collect your sample.
 If there is inclement weather on the day you plan to sample, you can pick a new sampling day.
 Please still accurately record the sampling period on your sampling log.

 If weather conditions delay your sample’s return to our lab, our team will do our best to contact you.
 Biobot’s lab is located in Cambridge, Massachusetts, and winters in New England can often be unpredictable.
-We will do our best to process your sample as soon as it arrives and provide your report as quickly as possible.
+We will do our best to process your sample as soon as it arrives and provide your results as quickly as possible.